Volt Technical Resources: Microsoft and Volt relationship

 Most of the press that Volt receives is related to its close relationship with Microsoft.
 Most notably, in 2001/2002 Microsoft had significant issues regarding the employment of "permatemps".
 Their practice of hiring temporary employees through third-party agencies and then failing to convert them to full-time employees within a reasonable amount of time resulted in a class-action lawsuit against Microsoft and a subsequent settlement.
-As the primary provider of temporary workforce solutions for Microsoft, Volt picked up the majority of the attention related to this event.